wultra/powerauth-mobile-sdk/docs/Migration-from-1.7-to-1.8.md

 ### API changes

 - `PowerAuthConfiguration` - class now supports only the simplified configuration.
-  - Use new object constructor with all required parameters:
+  - Use a new object constructor with all required parameters:
     ```swift
     let config = PowerAuthConfiguration(
         instanceId: "your-instance-id",